-Telemedicine is a delivery of health care services through video chat, allowing real-time communication between the patient at the originating site and a provider for the purpose of diagnosis, consultation, or treatment.
-Telemedicine does not include the use of audio-only telephone, fax, or email.
+Telemedicine is a delivery of health care services through video chat, allowing real-time communication between the patient at the originating site and a provider, for the purpose of diagnosis, consultation, or treatment.
+Telemedicine includes audio-only telemedicine.
+Telemedicine does not include the use of fax or email.

 A Doctor On Demand telemedicine appointment is a good option for when you need medical attention, but not emergency room or urgent care.
 Consider using it when you or someone in your family has a nonemergency health need and:

 - You can't get in right away with your provider

 - You need care, but don't want to leave home or work

 *Some states limit virtual care services.
 Check your Doctor On Demand availability when you request an appointment.